Geoalert/mapflow-docs-en/source/userguides/prices.rst

 ---------------

 .. note::
-   Each user gets free balance of **250** credits to get started with functionality and features of Mapflow You can always buy more in your `account <https://app.mapflow.ai/account/balance>`_ section.
+   Each user gets the free balance of **250** credits to get started with Mapflow AI.
+   You can always buy more in your `account profile <https://app.mapflow.ai/account/balance>`_.

 The price in credits is counted as:
-1 Credit = 0.1$ with the progressive discount depending on the amount of credits you buy:
+1 Credit = 0.1$ with the progressive discount depending on the number of credits you buy:

 .. list-table::
    :widths: 30 15 15 15